Students entering the program in or after Fall 2017, please see the Graduate Handbook 2017-2018 and the overview below.

 Students who entered before Fall 2017, please use the resources at the bottom of this page.

-In addition to the Ph.D. degree in Classics, the department offers optional emphases in Ancient History and in Literature and Theory.
+In addition to the Ph.D. degree in Classics, the department offers optional Emphases in Ancient History and in Literature and Theory.
+These are both, of course, still Ph.Ds in Classics.
 The Ph.D. in Classics with emphasis in Ancient History involves significant coursework in the Department of History.
 The emphasis is designed for those students who wish their training to emphasize ancient history without sacrificing the study of classical languages.
 The Ph.D. in Classics with emphasis in literature and theory is designed for students who wish to combine solid training in the classical languages with broader study in literature and theory.
 Students in this program will take graduate courses in literary theory, gender studies, cultural theory, or other approved areas in cognate disciplines on campus.

 Candidates for graduate degrees must meet university degree requirements found in the “Graduate Education” section of the UCSB online catalog as well as departmental requirements.